klatu09/CipherNest/README.md

 - Cybersecurity Enthusiast
 - 📫 LinkedIn · 💼 Portfolio

+## ⚠️ Disclaimer
+- This project is for educational and demonstration purposes only.
+Do not use it for real-world secure communication without implementing proper key management and cryptographic practices.

 ## 📜 License
 - MIT License – do whatever you want, just don't make it evil.